sirnoel7/project-phase-1/README.md

 #### By *Noel 'The One' Nyakundi*

 ## Description
 This is a website that acts as an online art exhibit.
-It showcases and promotes artwprks of various artists both mainstream and underground.
+It showcases and promotes artworks of various artists both mainstream and underground.
 It shows info on the inspiration and reasons and themes present in the art pieces

 ## Installation
 You use git clone to be able to download the documents in the GitHub